utilyre/uvim/README.md

 ## ☕ Tips

-- Run `:TSInstall all` to install all treesitter parsers available (useful for syntax highlighting).
+- Run `:TSInstall all` to install every treesitter parsers available.

 - See [`:help lspconfig-all`][servers] to get an understanding of how you would setup a language server protocol.